federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 The URL links for BC Data located in the BC Geowarehouse are not readily available from the BC API.
 This transformer recreates the BC Geowarehouse URL format by concatenting several available attributes with hardcoded values.
 The results are achieved by performing the following tasks:

 - AttributeExposer exposes the attributes required by this transformer.
 - AttributeRenamer renames  'id' attribute to '_uuid' to avoid being overwritten by resources{}.id after this list attribute is exploded.
-Dataset is split into two datastreams at the output port.
+Dataset is split into two data streams at the output port.
   - Data stream 1 separates resources{} list attributes from all other attributes.
     - Renames 'name' attribute to 'service_name' to avoid being overwritten by resources{}.name after this list attribute is exploded.
 	- AttributeKeeper retains 'service_name' '_uuid' and 'resources{}' attributes and discards all others.